mslycn/my-home-assistant-docker-project/README.md

-This Quickstart Guide describes how to run Home Assistant Container on Debian12 using Docker.
+This Quickstart Guide describes how to run Home Assistant Container on Debian 12 using Docker.

+NOTE:

+Please note that in my case I am using Debian 12 LTS Server.
+You might be using some different Linux distribution.
+It might not be same for you.

 # How to run Home Assistant Container on Debian12 using Docker: A Beginner's Guide